 The effects of severe burn injuries may require extensive medical treatment along with lasting rehabilitation and therapy.
 At the Maurer Law Firm, Ira Maurer understands that these treatments can be expensive, that’s why he fights on your behalf to pursue compensation from the negligent party to pay for the care you need to get your life back.

 - Medical expenses

 - Lost wages from time missed at work

 - Compensation for diminished earning capacity

 - Pain and suffering

-Contact an Experienced Burn Injury Lawyer Today
+Contact An Experienced Burn Injury Lawyer Fishkill, NY

 Ira Maurer has more than 30 years of experience representing injured people and has represented numerous burn injury victims during his career.
 This experience gives him extensive knowledge concerning the medical issues burn victims face, as well as the legal issues that can affect the outcome of burn injury cases and the emotional devastation that often accompanies the physical injury.

 To find out if you have a personal injury case because of a burn you received in an accident caused by someone else's negligence, please contact the Maurer Law Firm at 845-244-8343 to schedule a free consultation.
 You can also book your one-on-one appointment with our well-practiced attorney by filling out the contact form on this page.
 He helps those who live in and near Fishkill, Myers Corner, Beacon, LaGrangeville and nearby areas of Hudson Valley.